Routes to Membership and Recognition of Prior Learning (RPL) Policy

 Degrees Progression and CIHRM Direct Membership

-Administered in partnership with By European International University, France, ESPAM Formation University and Sainte Felicite University, Benin Republic, CIHRM Direct provides a unique, flexible online way to study for those who want:
+Administered in partnership with by ESPAM Formation University and Sainte Felicite University, Benin Republic, CIHRM directly provides a unique, flexible online way to study for those who want:

 • A direct route to CIHRM membership.

 • A direct route to career progression to obtain a CIHRM certificate.

 • A direct route to professional development through CPD.

 The online module approach provides a flexible and modern format.
 It allows you to study around other commitments regardless of where you are in the world and without having to be away from the workplace.